yeojz/otplib/README.md

 ## Usage

-While this package is primarily a `node.js` module, you can also use it within the browser
+While this package is primarily a `node.js` module, you can also use it within the browser.

 ### node.js